-Gael, an illicit mage, hunts redemption with Keir, a gifted healer who helps all who cross her path.
-Gael loves her loyalty to her calling—and to him—but has grown inured to the fact that they will never hold each other in more than high regard.
+Gael, an illicit mage, hunts redemption with Keir, a healer who helps all who cross her path.
+Gael loves her loyalty to her calling—and to him—but knows that mere friendship must suffice.

-Together they seek a cure for the accursed affliction that not only erodes their bodies and minds, but keeps them apart.
-The lodestone that harbors their salvation lies hidden in riverine Hantida.
+Together, the two seek a cure for the affliction that not only erodes their bodies and minds, but keeps them apart.
+The magical lodestone that holds their salvation lies hidden in the Glorious Citadel where the city-state’s sovereign dwells.

 You may also order it from your local bookstore.